Adrasteon/gemini-fs/README.md

     *   `/create <filePath> [description]`: Create new files.
         *   If a description is provided, Gemini will generate the initial content for the file.
         *   A preview of the Gemini-generated content is shown for confirmation before the file is created.
 (Implemented and Tested)
     *   `/write <filePath> <description>`: Modify existing files, with Gemini proposing changes based on your instructions.
-(Framework in place, webview confirmation implemented, full Gemini content generation/diffing and end-to-end flow under active development).
+        *   A webview preview displays a line-by-line diff of the proposed changes against the original content.
+        *   User can confirm to apply changes or discard them.
+(Implemented and Tested)
     *   `/delete <filePath>`: Securely delete files and folders.
 (Framework in place, webview confirmation implemented, end-to-end flow under active development).
 *   **Context Management for Chat:**
     *   `/context <filePath>`: Loads the content of the specified file into the chat context for subsequent Gemini queries.